EBMCalculator/ebmcalculator.github.io/support.md

         </div>
         <div class="faq-answer">
           Yes!
 The more I learn, the more features I want to build.
 But I also wanted to release the app quickly to start helping clinicians.<br><br>
-          If you have suggestions for new features or improvements, feel free to email me at <a href="mailto:support@ebmcalculator.com">support@ebmcalculator.com</a>!
+          If you have suggestions for new features or improvements, please email me at <a href="mailto:support@ebmcalculator.com">support@ebmcalculator.com</a>.
           <p style="text-align: right; margin: 0.5em 0;">
             <a href="#top" class="back-to-top">⬆ Back to top</a>
           </p>